HazyResearch/deepdive/doc/postgresql.md

 ### Attribute naming conventions in extractors

 - Attributes are always prefixed with the name of the relation.
-For example, if your query includes a `name` column from the `people` table, then the correspdning JSON key would be called `people.name`.
+For example, if your query includes a `name` column from the `people` table, then the corresponding JSON key would be called `people.name`.
 This also applies to aliases.
 For example, `SELECT people.name AS text` would result in a JSON key called `people.text`.
 - Aggregates are prepended with a dot and don't have include the relation name.
 For example `SELECT COUNT(*) AS num FROM people GROUP BY people.name` would result in a JSON key called `.num`.
 - When outputting tuples in your extractor, only use the column name of the target relation, without the relation name.
 In other words, don't have a JSON key called `people.name`, but a key called `name`.